HugeLabs/scenarios-helm/use/step1/text.md

 Here is a basic service that we will later wrap in a helm chart.

 <!-- Speaker script:
 To start, we'll create a service from a YAML spec.
 This is a common way to deploy services in Kubernetes.
 We'll start with a very basic service to wrap in a helm chart.
-In this case, we'll deploy an Nginx container that will serve static content from a directory on the host, but you could just as easily deploy a containerized application.
+In this case, we'll deploy an Nginx container that will serve static content, but you could just as easily deploy a containerized application.
 -->

 <details><summary></summary>